Alliance Video Series – CEO Conversations: Moving Beyond the Status Quo

 Tune in to the last video of our “CEO Conversations” series, “Moving Beyond the Status Quo.”
 Listen to CDC Small Business Finance’s CEO, Kurt Chilcott and Capital Impact Partners CEO, Ellis Carr discuss how the alliance will disrupt and to call to question the current operating practices to bring change to communities.

 Watch the video, or read the transcript below to hear Kurt and Ellis’ discussion.
+You can also watch the whole video series here.

 As two organizations that are led by folks who are dreamers, we have no shortage of ideas around ways that we can support the community.